sampsaoinonen/TiRa-RouteOptimizer/README.md

-**RouteOptimizer** is a navigational tool that uses and compares A* and Fringe Search pathfinding algorithms to find the most efficient route in Helsinki street network.
+**RouteOptimizer** is a navigational tool that uses and compares A* and Fringe Search pathfinding algorithms to find the most efficient route in [Helsinki capital region](https://en.wikipedia.org/wiki/Helsinki_capital_region) street network.
 The project allows users to simulate and visualize shortest path searches and evaluate the performance of used algorithms.